 I mentioned I’d been wanting to do this hike, but I was a little nervous to do it with toddlers by myself, so I waited until my husband could join us.
 We were able to visit in winter, and although we didn’t have wildflowers, we did have amazing views since the trees were bare.

-For the most part, it felt like a flat walk…maybe a shallow incline.
+For the most part, the hike felt like a flat walk, with maybe a shallow incline.
 The paths were mostly clear, with a few areas of root congestion.
 With the river on the left as you ascend, you pass waterfall after waterfall after waterfall.
+Early on we passed a side trail that took you to a campsite and a swimming hole that pups would love in the summertime.
 I could not get over the beauty of this forest…then I remembered that this is the same forest I fell in love with last February as we hiked Dukes Creek and stayed in a cabin at Smithgall Woods.

 This is a magnificent hike that you will not want to miss.
 Except for the last 1/8 mile of the climb, I would call it easy.
 It was far easier than Blood Mountain or Indian Seats.
 Even if you, like me, don’t make it to the highest falls, you will not be disappointed with this hike.

 While you’re in the area, try the Dukes Creek Falls Trail as well.
 As always, make sure to stay on the marked trail and leave no trace!